So, you failed an exam. What’s next?

 High School, Career School, and College Written Assignments & Projects:

 Some of your courses will have writing assignments or projects that will be submitted through your Student Portal.
 These assignments can be returned without grading and with instructor feedback if your submission didn’t follow the guidelines.
-You’ll be able to resubmit the project after addressing any issues and have multiple opportunities to resubmit it if you get it returned more than once.
-These assignments require you to retake and resubmit them until you receive a passing grade.

 College Proctored Exams: